Richard Diebenkorn: Beginnings, 1942–1955

 JUN 16 – SEP 23, 2018

-A landmark contribution to the study and understanding of Diebenkorn’s work, Beginnings and its companion catalogue reveal the forces that shaped the young artist, including works that range from World War II drawings and watercolors of soldiers and military bases, to abstractions that unite the forms of Surrealism and the fractured planes of Cubism, to gestural works on paper.
-The exhibition concludes with one of the artist’s first mature figurative paintings, his 1954 Untitled (Horse and Rider), laying the foundation for the representational drawings and paintings starting in the mid-1950s for which Diebenkorn earned wide renown.
+A landmark contribution to the study and understanding of Diebenkorn’s work, Beginnings and its companion catalog reveal the forces that shaped the young artist, including works that range from World War II drawings and watercolors of soldiers, to abstractions that unite the forms of Surrealism and the fractured planes of Cubism, to gestural works on paper.
+The exhibition concludes with one of the artist’s first mature figurative paintings, his 1954 Untitled (Horse and Rider), laying the foundation for the representational drawings and paintings for which Diebenkorn earned wide renown.

-Organized by the Richard Diebenkorn Foundation, Berkeley, in collaboration with the Crocker Art Museum, Sacramento.
+Organized by the Richard Diebenkorn Foundation in conjunction with the Crocker Art Museum.
 Curated in Portland by Sara Krajewski, The Robert and Mercedes Eichholz Curator of Modern and Contemporary Art.